Call Me MISTER

 Longwood’s “Suit Me Up” and Call Me MISTER Partnership

-On November 15, MISTER participants and their donors rode the Longwood University bus to be fitted for their new suits.
-Afterwards, they enjoyed lunch at Golden Corral.
-The highly successful initiative will become an annual event.
+On November 21, MISTER participants and their donors will ride the Longwood University bus to be fitted for their new suits.
+Afterwards they will eat lunch at Golden Corrall.
+Read more